lordachita/MNIST_without_conv/README.md

-# Can we get over 99% accuracy on MNIST, without using convolution?
+# Classification on MNIST, without using convolution

+Objective: To obtain XXXX XXX XXXXXXXX on MNIST dataset, without using convolution function.

+This project is the first series of my portfolio.

+1. Two Layers Neural Network and Universal approximation theorem [Accuracy]
+2. Deep Neural Network
+3.